Climate change models predicted ocean currents would speed up — but not this soon

 There could also be enormous repercussions for ocean ecosystems.

+"When I hear about changes in current patterns, I'm interested in how this will affect the productivity and distribution of fisheries," said Suatoni, who was not involved with the research.

-Any major impacts to fisheries could have cascading effects up and down the food chain, with subsequent impacts on countries and communities that depend on fishing, she added.
+Any major impacts on fisheries could have cascading effects up and down the food chain, with impacts on countries and communities that depend on fishing, she added.

-The scientists are planning to conduct additional research to address some of these unknowns.
+The scientists plan to conduct more research to address some of these unknowns.

-The gaps in knowledge, McPhaden said, owe in part to the fact that there isn’t a massive archive of historical measurements of ocean circulation.
-This means having to rely heavily on models of past ocean health and how these bodies of water may respond to future climate change.
+The gaps in knowledge, McPhaden said, are due in part to the fact that there isn't a massive archive of historical measurements of ocean circulation.
+That means scientists have to rely heavily on models of past ocean health and how those bodies of water might respond to future climate change.

-Rader said he hopes these types of findings could spur more funding for ocean research.
+Rader said he hopes such findings could spur more funding for ocean research.

 "The ocean remains a poor stepchild in terms of where money is spent," he said, "but we're finding more and more that impacts on people and ecosystems are delivered through changes in the ocean, so the need to understand these processes can't be overstated."

-And as some of these changes occur faster than scientists previously anticipated, Rader said he hopes the needs of the scientific community will be met with urgency.
+And as some of these changes occur faster than scientists had expected, Rader said he hopes the needs of the scientific community will be met with urgency.